Learner Driver Insurance FAQs

 Cover will stop immediately when you pass, so make sure you have someone to drive you home!

-If you have purchased a 1 year policy, please advise us on passing your test as you may be entitled to a refund, provided you have not made a claim.
-This is based on the number of days left of the policy, minus a £50 administration fee.
-Please read our Terms of Business for full information.
+If you have purchased an annual policy, please advise us on passing your test as you may be entitled to a refund, provided you have not made a claim.
+This is based on the number of days left of the policy, minus an administration fee.
+Terms of Business for full information.

-Our Black Box Insurance can help you to get on the road in your own car, or you parents' car in a simple, safe and affordable way - get a quick quote here.
+Our Black Box Insurance can help you to get on the road in your own car, or your parents' car in a simple, safe and affordable way - get a quick quote here.

 Is this insurance suitable if I am the main driver of the car?arrow

 We're afraid not.
-This policy only covers you, as the policyholder and a secondary driver, to drive a car that is owned and insured by someone else.
-If you're looking to insure yourself as the main driver, our Black Box Insurance, will cover you on a provisional licence and the price won't go up when you pass!
+This policy only covers you to drive a car that is owned and insured by someone else, as a secondary driver.
+If you're looking to insure yourself as the main driver, our Black Box Insurance, will cover you on a provisional and full licence, with no price increase on passing!

 My parents are worried it will affect their insurance.
 Is this dual insurance?arrow